hansyuan/cr-algs/README.md

 ### Past

-In the previous quarter, we accomplished the following:

-- Come with a few metrics.
-These included
+In the previous quarter, we came up with a few metrics.
+These included:

 - _Overall coverage_: x/y where x is number of covered demand points
 and y the size of the set of bases

 - _Disruption_: (x1-x2)/y where x1 is the original covered demand
 points, x2 is the loss in coverage, and y is the total number of bases.

 - _Travel Time_: t where t is the number of seconds it takes for an ambulance to leave the base and arrive at the patient.

 - _Desirability (new)_: a new relational metric between disruption and travel time

 ### Currently